-Man gets his heat back after enduring several cold winters
+Man in Virginia Beach gets his heat back after enduring several cold winters

 The pipes were in bad shape and needed to be replaced, which would have cost him almost $1,000.
 He was also in a car accident in 2014 that left him disabled and out of work.

-“Summer of 2014, when a distracted driver on the cell phone made an illegal U-turn,” he explained, “slammed into my car and now I’ve got three additional herniated discs.”
+"Summer of 2014, when a distracted driver on the cellphone made an illegal U-turn," he explained, "slammed into my car and now I’ve got three additional herniated discs.”

 Not able to pay for the fixes, he had to put up with the frigid winters.
 The heat is now back on.